 Even though you’ve been playing with the Mushroom XIII this entire game, Mushroom I is only unlocked after the end credits, so let’s turn to it now.

 The trouble with this challenge isn’t so much the basics as the target number: you have to land a huge number of hits in under just a few seconds.
-This more-or-less forces you to use Final Form and to cut off your combo at the exact right moment – you can’t continue your combo to your finisher, or you’ll fail.
+This more-or-less forces you to use Final Form, and to cut off your combo at the exact right moment – you can’t continue your combo to your finisher, or you’ll fail.

 The fact that you have to transform in the first place is bad enough.
 In theory, clearing the Mushrooms involves a lot of practice and retries, and that’s fine.
 But because many of them force you to use Drive Forms, in practice the Mushroom are a lot of loading screens.
 Loading screens to leave and enter the room, loading screens to leave the world to recharge your Drive gauge… The game tries to encourage you to stay by giving you lots of Drive Recovery items for fighting the Mushrooms, but it only does so if you get partial success, which is missing the point.
 If you screwed up, you won’t get any Drive Recovery orbs, so it’ll be even harder to get back into your Drive in the first place!
 What the Mushrooms really needed was 1) some kind of instant restart, Super Meat Boy-style and 2) some sort of “Infinite Drive” feature that would have let you stay in drives indefinitely while doing a Mushroom, but not give you any Drive EXP while you were there.
 Yes, I would turn down the convenience of Mushroom V as a Drive trainer just to get more convenient Mushrooms overall.
-They’re a nightmare!
+They’re a chore!

 Now that you have all your Drive abilities and Drive Forms, it’s possible to clear all of the other Mushrooms as well.
 Since I’m no longer bound by my low-spoiler policy, I can discuss the Mushrooms in a little more detail.
 By clearing the Mushrooms at high levels, it’s possible to not just acquire their Tranquility synthesis ingredients, but to earn top-level equipment for Donald and Goofy!